alex-maleno/Fuzzing-Module/README.md

 7. /AFLplusplus/afl-fuzz -i [full path to your seeds directory] -o out -m none -d -- [full path to the executable, i.e. /code/build/testapp]
     - If you don't have a seed directory to begin with, you can populate files using the dd command, i.e. dd if=/dev/urandom of=seed_i bs=64 count=10
     - You can read more about the dd command at this [Stack Exchange post](https://unix.stackexchange.com/questions/33629/how-can-i-populate-a-file-with-random-data)

+TODO: organize the table of contents into sections and subsections by phase (0,I,II, etc)
+TODO: make the links open in a separate window??

+# Phase I: Building Targets

+## On Mac

+TODO: building on mac and bugs to look for

+## On Windows

+When going through the process of building our targets on Windows, we had compatibility issues with Sourcetrail that prevented the files in our targets from being indexed properly by Sourcetrail.
+This issue was remedied through the use of a virtual machine.
+As mentioned previously, we used Kali Linux with VMWare/VirtualBox, however any VM should work as a solution.
+If you are not familiar with VMs, we will walk through using Kali Linux with VMWare and VirtualBox in this guide.

+### VirtualBox

+In order to open your image of Kali Linux on VirtualBox, all you have to do is follow the steps on (this website)[https://itsfoss.com/install-kali-linux-virtualbox/].
+The image of Kali Linux described earlier in the module is one of the "ready-to-use" virtual images, which means all of the correct settings should import as well when you import the image to VirtualBox.
+Make sure you are using the file with the `.ova` extension.
+After you import the image, you can hit "Import" and then after a few minutes you should see the image in the sidebar of the VirtualBox application.
+Select it, and then press the green "Start" arrow to start up the VM.

+Once you are logged in, you should see a Desktop with the Kali logo in the background.
+In the top left corner, there is an icon resembling a terminal.
+Open this, and follow the download steps for Sourcetrail as well as doing `git clone` for the chosen target(s).
+After the target(s) are cloned in the VM, you can build them and move forward with the steps outlined in the [Indexing in Sourcetrail] (link) section

+### VMWare

+TODO: add anything else here that is different

+## Indexing and Analysis in Sourcetrail

+- Once everything is indexed in Sourcetrail, open the project in another program for viewing code (like VS code) so you can see the files listed out and can navigate them more easily.
+This will allow you to glance over code and find things that would be interesting to investigate further using Sourcetrail (Sourcetrail has a searchbar, so you can find any function or chunk of code very quickly).
+- The best way to find potential entry points in your targets is too look for files dealing with inputs from an outside source
+	- This could look like sensors, GPS systems, user inputs, communication modules, etc.
+- After finding a file that could be of interest, navigate to it in Sourcetrail by looking it up.
+After doing this, we can see the different functions inside of the file, and the inputs to those functions.
+We can click through those things to learn more about them

+TODO: add more about the above bullet it sux

+- In general, its good practice to bookmark things in Soucetrail that look interesting so you can come back to them later